TOC-Lab-POSTECH/prior_clustering/README.md

    ```

 2. Configure CMakeLists.txt(Refer to CMakeLists.txt at the root folder)
-3. create and move to build folder
+3. create and move to build folder(on Project folder)
    ```
    mkdir build
    cd build